MGijon/R-Notebook-s/README.md

 # R-Notebook-s

 R Notebooks with summaries and explanations of some R topics.
+Also contains some explained works.

 ***